thunlp/Neural-Snowball/README.md

 # Neural Snowball for Few-Shot Relation Learning

-Code and dataset of AAAI2020 Paper Neural Snowball for Few-Shot Relation Learning
+Code and dataset of AAAI2020 Paper **Neural Snowball for Few-Shot Relation Learning**.

-## Dataset

-Please download `distant.json` from [Amazon S3](https://thunlp.s3.cn-north-1.amazonaws.com.cn/neural_snowball/distant.json) and put it in the `data` folder.

 ## Citation